Vlad228-cash/profession-recommender-bot/README.md

-# professions-recommender-
+# profession-recommender-bot
-AI-powered career recommendation system.
-Analyzes your interests and matches them to the best profession using NLP and TF-IDF.
+Telegram bot that recommends professions based on user interests using TF-IDF and cosine similarity.